devmc-ee/folder-content-map/README.md

 # folder-content-map

-Recursibvly scan folder and generate a map of the inner items.
+Recursivly scan folder and generate a map of the inner items.

 Install